Newcastle upon Tyne: The City That Weaponized Its Industrial Past — A Culture & History Guide

-I spent a week here in late autumn, staying in a converted warehouse on the Quayside where the radiator clanked like a riveting gun, which felt appropriate.
+I spent a week here in late autumn, staying in a converted warehouse on the Quayside where the radiator clanked like a riveting gun.
 The city doesn't hide its past.
 It weaponizes it.

 The Roman Beginning